Skip to main content

 meta dev

-At this point, we're ready to add materializers to expose database queries to create or read data.
+At this point, we're ready to add functions to expose database queries to create or read data.
 The Prisma runtime allows us to run raw queries directly on the database but it also provides handy functions we can use for basic CRUD operations.
 We'll make use of those.

 import { PrismaRuntime } from "@typegraph/sdk/providers/prisma.js";